AdaCore/gnatstudio/docs/users_guide/extending.rst

   The :file:`INSTALL/share/gnatstudio/library` directory contain files GNAT Studio displays in the :guilabel:`Plugins` section of the preferences editor dialog but does not load automatically.
-Typically, these files add optional capabilities to GNAT Studio that many of users generally will not use.
+Typically, these files add optional capabilities to GNAT Studio that many users generally will not use.

 * :file:`GNATSTUDIO_CUSTOM_PATH`